 According to German newspaper Autobild, the German has set its sights on launching a more stylish crossover that will fall under the G-Class.
 Full details behind this proposed model are still sketchy, but it appears that the company plans to release this model in 2019 — a year after the next-generation A-Class arrives.

 How is the A-Class relevant to this G-Class-inspired crossover?
 Apparently, the more lifestyle-facing G model will be built using the same platform of the next-gen A-Class.
 That’s an indication that this new crossover, which has been tentatively dubbed the "GLB", will have its own set of unique features.
 The most prominent, if there’s any validity to these rumors, is that the GLB will offer space for as many as seven people.

 It’s a little confusing if you factor in those reports that next-gen A-Class’ platform will be used.
 Last we checked, the A-Class isn’t the big of a model, so it’ll be interesting how Mercedes uses that architecture on a seven-seat crossover, long wheelbase notwithstanding.

 The new GLB, or Mini-G as Autobild refers to it, is also being touted as coming with front-wheel-drive system with an all-wheel drive version available as an added option.
 An optional on-or off-road package is also being prepared and last but not least, the GLB should cost slightly more than the GLA , which could retail at a base price of €29,000, just a little under $40,000.

-Click past the jump to read more about the 2015 Mercedes C-Class Convertible.
+Click past the jump to read more about the Mercedes G-Class.